samiron/spaul-dev/README.md

 If you follow the below steps, you will get full control over the dev env in your machine.
 "Full control" means

 * `ngn start/stop/status`: Start/Stop/Status the nginx web server.
+ * The sample nginx file assumes that your working projects are organized in E:/Work/$project_name/
+ * You put your code in E:/Work/$project_name/code directory.
+ * You want to access the project with a url like http://dev.$project_name
+ * It uses php fast cgi to parse php requests.
 * `php-fcgi start/stop/status`: Start/Stop/Status the php cgi interface that is used by nginx.

 ### Samples: